KNGBRYANT/Mayomide-Store-Analytics-Dashboard/README.md

 * Historical data may contain missing or inconsistent entries affecting insights.
 * Profit calculations assume constant cost and discount structures.
 * Analysis is limited to available datasets; additional behavioral or external market data could provide deeper insights.

+## Conclusion

+The interactive Power BI dashboard for Mayomide Store provides a single source of truth for sales, profit, and customer insights.
+By transforming raw data into actionable visualizations, it empowers stakeholders to make informed decisions, identify growth opportunities, and optimize operations.
+This project demonstrates the value of data-driven decision-making and sets the foundation for future analytics initiatives.